julianna-langston/chart2music/docs/index.md

 ## Key features

+* **Inclusively designed** - The dev team behind C2M includes blind people in the design, development, and testing stages.
 * **Accessibility for screen reader users** - Enables blind users to quickly absorb information about charts and graphs using sound and exploration.
 * **Easier maintenance for accessibility requirements** - Traditionally, charts and graphs would be made accessible using alt text, which can be difficult to generate or maintain, or data tables, which provide a poor end user experience.
 C2M provides an *automated* solution while *enhancing* the user experience.
 * **Visual agnostic** - Use C2M alongside your charts, regardless of how your visuals were created.
 ChartJS?
 D3.js?
 An image?
 C2M works in parallel with your visuals.
+* **Use anywhere, for free** - C2M is [MIT licensed](https://github.com/julianna-langston/chart2music/blob/main/LICENSE), so you can integrate into anything - personal, commercial, government, etc.

 ## Demo